skip to content

 • See:

-12. Have you described the software required to access your data files?
+12. Have you described the software required to access your files?

 More detailed information: